Superiority of Instantaneous Decisions in Thin Dynamic Matching Markets: Model

-Following the models by \citet{AAGK17a} and \citet{ALG20a}, we consider a continuous-time matching market in the time window $[0,T]$ for some maximum time $T>0$.
+Following the models by \citet{AAGK17a} and \citet{ALG20a}, we consider a continuous-time matching market in the time window $[0,\Tmax]$ for some \emph{maximum time} $\Tmax>0$.
 Agents arrive with Poisson rate $m$ and enter the market.
 We label the agents $v_1, v_2,\ldots$ in the order of their arrival.
-Given times $s,t\in [0,T]$ with $s<t$, we denote by $\arr_t$ the set of \emph{agents arriving at time $t$} and by $\arr_{\left[s,t\right]}$ and $\numbarr_{\left[s,t\right]}$ the set and number of agents arriving in the time interval $\left[s,t\right]$, respectively.
-At her arrival, an agent enters the \emph{pool}, i.e., the set of agents in the market.
-The pool at time $t$ is a random variable $\pool_t$, and we denote its size by $\psize_t$, i.e., $\psize_t = |\pool_t|$.
-We assume that the market is initially empty, i.e., $\pool_0 = \emptyset$.
+Given times $s,t\in [0,\Tmax]$ with $s<t$, we denote by $\arr_t$ the set of \emph{agents arriving at time $t$} and by $\arr_{\left[s,t\right]}$ and $\numbarr_{\left[s,t\right]}$ the set and number of agents arriving in the time interval $\left[s,t\right]$, respectively.
+We denote by $\pool_t$ the (random) set of agents present \emph{after} processing all events\footnote{These include random events like the arrival of an agent as well as algorithmic decisions.} up to and including time $t$ and refer to it as the \emph{pool} at time $t$.
+We write $\pool_{t-}$ for the pool \emph{just before} processing events at $t$.